OctopusDeploy/blog/blog/2022-q3/what-is-cloud-orchestration/index.md

   - Cloud Orchestration
 ---

-Wherever you work, you've probably noticed a big shift to the cloud in the applications you use.
-From storing data like emails or photos, to developing software in a cloud repository like Git, cloud solutions are dominating the market.
+Wherever you work, you've probably noticed a big shift to the cloud in the applications you use, from storing data like emails or photos, to developing software in a cloud repository like Git.
+Cloud solutions are dominating the market.
 A [study by Gartner](https://www.gartner.com/en/newsroom/press-releases/2022-02-09-gartner-says-more-than-half-of-enterprise-it-spending) indicates that revenue for cloud products will overtake traditional IT solutions in 2025.

 If you work with cloud products, you want make them more efficient and cost-effective.
-Two ideas that can help you with that are:
+Two processes that can help you with that are:

 - Cloud orchestration
 - Cloud automation